 This year, of course, things are different.
-Due to the ongoing concerns of the coronavirus, we didn’t want to add to the stress and confusion that our schools are facing already, so we made the difficult decision to suspend our school visits for the fall semester.
+Due to the ongoing concerns of the coronavirus, we didn’t want to add to the stress and confusion that our schools are facing already, so we made the difficult decision to suspend our school visits for the full 2020-2021.
 It was disappointing, but that choice has been appreciated by educators who have so much on their plates as they try to keep everyone safe on school grounds.
 Instead of banking at school, we’re encouraging parents to bring students to the bank to make deposits on Saturdays, and they can earn rewards and prizes just like they would at school.

 This is an adjustment, but it can also be a special learning opportunity for kids.
 How many times has your child actually been to a bank?
 Visiting an office and seeing a banker in his or her ‘natural habitat’ is a little different from handing over a deposit envelope at school.
 Even at a drive-thru window, the inner workings of the bank is a good visual for children.
 And while today’s generation is certainly headed toward a future that’s mostly digital, getting familiar with the inside of a bank could come in handy someday.